Black Veil Brides: The Phantom Tomorrow, and EPs (2020–2023)

 On August 2, 2020, following the live stream show which celebrated the re-recording of We Stitch These Wounds, Jeremy "Jinxx" Ferguson had confirmed that they are working on a new album during the COVID-19 pandemic, stating in an interview with Myglobalmind:

 We have been writing up a storm.
 I can't talk too about what we envision for the next album, but we are revisiting the idea of another concept record like we did with Wretched and Divine.
 It would be fun to do another concept CD, but we'll see how things pan out.
 We have six solid songs written, and we are still writing.
 Once we do this show, we will head back into the studio to write some more.
 We have been doing it all ourselves.
 Jake will be producing it, and we are tracking vocals and guitars at his studio.
 I'm recording the strings at my studio.
 With COVID going on, we have all been quarantined and working at home, but when we do get together, it's just us and maybe our wives.
 When we are all in the same room bouncing ideas off each other, it's a never-ending flood of inspiration and ideas.
 I'm excited for fans to hear what we are coming up with.

 On November 11, 2020, the band announced The Phantom Tomorrow in an interview with Kerrang!.
 The first single "Scarlet Cross" was released on November 13.
 On April 12, 2021, the band released the second single from The Phantom Tomorrow, "Fields of Bone", as well as releasing the cover art, track listing, and pre-order details.
 On May 4, the band announced that they were forced to delay the release of The Phantom Tomorrow due to production complications caused by the COVID-19 pandemic, pushing the album's release back from June 4, 2021, to October 29, 2021.
 It was soon followed up with "Crimson Skies", released with an animated lyric video on June 3.
 The fourth single, "Torch", was released with a music video on August 13.

 On May 13, 2022, the band released the music video to the song "Born Again".
 On August 30, the band announced on their social media that they are releasing a new single.
 On September 6, the band released the single "Saviour II" and its corresponding music video.
 At the same time, they announced their new EP called The Mourning which was released on October 21, 2022, through Sumerian Records.
-On April 26, 2024, the band announced that they have signed to Spinefarm Records and released their Bleeders EP.
-A music video for the song "Bleeders" was released on April 26, 2024.
-A music video for the song "My Friends" was released in July 2024.
-The EP is inspired by Sweeney Todd.